pagkly/Zed/Investopedia3/Trade Credit.md

 With trade credit there is the possibility of default.
 Companies offering trade credits also usually offer discounts which means they can receive less than the accounts receivable balance.
 Both defaults and discounts can require the need for accounts receivable write-offs from defaults or write-downs from discounts.
 These are considered liabilities a company must expense.

 Alternatively, trade credit is a useful option for businesses on the buying side.
 A company can obtain assets but would not need to credit cash or recognize any expenses immediately.
 In this way a trade credit can act like a 0% loan on the balance sheet.
 The company’s assets increase but cash does not need to be paid until some time in the future and no interest is charged during the repayment period.
 A company only needs to recognize the expense when cash is paid using the cash method or when revenue is received using the accrual method.
-Overall, these activities greatly free up [cash flow](https://www.investopedia.com/terms/c/cashflow.asp) for the buyer.
+Overall, these activities greatly free up [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp) for the buyer.

 ## Trade Credit Trends

 Trade credit is most rewarding for businesses that do not have a lot of financing options.
 In financial technology, new types of point of sale financing options are being provided for businesses to utilize in place of trade credits.
 Many of these fintech firms partner with sellers at the point of sale to provide 0% or low interest financing on purchases.
 These partnerships help to alleviate trade credit risks for sellers while also supporting growth for buyers.

-Trade credit has also brought about new financing solutions for sellers in the form of [accounts receivable financing](https://www.investopedia.com/terms/a/accountsreceivablefinancing.asp).
+Trade credit has also brought about new financing solutions for sellers in the form of [[accounts receivable financing]](https://www.investopedia.com/terms/a/accountsreceivablefinancing.asp).
 Accounts receivable financing, also known as invoice financing or factoring, is a type of financing that provides businesses with capital in relation to their trade credit, accounts receivable balances.

 From an international standpoint, trade credit is encouraged.
 The World Trade Organization reports that [80% to 90%](https://www.wto.org/english/thewto_e/coher_e/tr_finance_e.htm) of world trade is in some way reliant on trade finance.
 Trade finance insurance is also a part of many trade finance discussions globally with many new innovations.
 LiquidX for example now offers an electronic marketplace focused on trade credit insurance for global participants.